auvred/aws-appsync-events/README.md

   - `defaultPublishAuthorizer?: Authorizer` - The default [authorizer](#authorizer) for `publish` requests.

-    If no specific authorizer is provided for a `publish()` call, this default authorizer will be used.
+    If no specific authorizer is provided for a `publishHttp()` call, this default authorizer will be used.

     By default, this is set to client's `connectionAuthorizer`.